williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 In the Okta Admin user interface, you can set an authorization server to manually rotate keys.
 Keys are rotated automatically by default.

+>Important: Automatic key rotation is more secure than manual key rotation.
+Use manual key rotation only if you can't use automatic key rotation.

-To change an authorization server configuration.
+To change an authorization server configuration to use manual key rotation:

 1. Log into the Okta org.
 2. Choose **Admin**.